-- Pump upgrades in the West Street pump station are necessary for continued operation.
-The existing pumps are nearing the end of their service life and need to be replaced. - Install a second tank as a redundant water supply/storage.
+- Annual Watermain Replacement Project replace roughly 1% of the existing distribution system or approximately 3,500 LF of main. - Pump upgrades in the West Street pump station are necessary for continued operation and to serve as a backup to the CCWD Booster Station.
+The existing pumps are nearing the end of their service life and need to be replaced. - Install a water storage tank as a redundant water supply/storage at a higher elevation than the Cramer Road Tank.
 One potential tank location is on Smith Road, approximately 2,000 feet south of Goodale Road with a base elevation of approximately 1,480.00 feet. - Relocate the pressure reducing valves to create service areas with pressures closer to the Recommended Standards.
 Reconfiguring the pressure zones will allow proper operation of valves and hydrants.
-A system with excessive pressure that prevents the proper operation of hydrants essentially does not provide fire protection. - Replace residential water meters with an Automatic Meter Reading style meter. - Install a hydropneumatic tank in the Pierce Park pump station.
+A system with excessive pressure that prevents the proper operation of hydrants essentially does not provide fire protection. - Replace residential water meters with an Automatic Meter Reading style meter. - Install a hydropneumatic tank in the Pierce Park pump station. - Install 4,300 feet of 12-inch main on Bliss Road from SR 21 to Hickox Road

-- Install 4,300 feet of 12-inch main on Bliss Road from SR 21 to Hickox Road - Replace the aging 4-inch and 6-inch pipes in the Fallbrook Park area to 8inch PVC - Install approximately 12,600 LF of new 8-inch diameter PVC watermain along NYS Rte 21 from the intersection of Wells Curtice Road to the intersection of Deuel Road, then continue south along Deuel Road to the intersection of County Road 16. - Install 3,900 feet of 8-inch main on Eastern Blvd from Bristol Road to the existing 8-inch on Buffalo Road. - Install approximately 10,900 LF of 8-inch diameter PVC watermain along Smith and Lucas Road and connect the proposed watermain on Deuel Road.
+- Replace the aging 4-inch and 6-inch pipes in the Fallbrook Park area to 8inch PVC - Install approximately 12,600 LF of new 8-inch diameter PVC watermain along NYS Rte 21 from the intersection of Wells Curtice Road to the intersection of Deuel Road, then continue south along Deuel Road to the intersection of County Road 16. - Install 3,900 feet of 8-inch main on Eastern Blvd from Bristol Road to the existing 8-inch on Buffalo Road. - Install approximately 10,900 LF of 8-inch diameter PVC watermain along Smith and Lucas Road and connect the proposed watermain on Deuel Road.
 The Smith Road Tank is required to be completed. - Install 11,100 LF of 8-inch diameter PVC along Woolhouse Road from the intersection of Nott Road to the intersection of CR 32 and connect to the existing watermain on Bliss Road. - Any other improvement that would result in eliminating a dead end water main in the distribution system.